 100. Try decorating your home simply by swapping around items from various rooms.

 101. Get plenty of sleep and avoid stress.
-A healthy body means less doctors visits, means more money in your pocket.
+A healthy body means fewer doctor’s visits, which means more money in your pocket.

 There you have it!
-101 easy ways to save $1.00 or more per day.
+101 easy ways to save a dollar a day or more.
 Give these tips a try and see how easy it is to start saving.
 Before you know it, you too can build a financial safety net that you can feel secure about and proud of.
 Good luck!